Williangalvani/diyosd_multiwii/README.md

 This is a diyosd port for communication with multiwii board

-Depeloped by Willian GAavani - 2014
+Depeloped by Willian Galvani - 2014
 Contact: williangalvani@gmail.com

 Based on work by Dennis Frie - 2011